-Article 35-3 The completion of the Law School's course shall require at least three years of enrollment, and the acquisition of at least 96 credits for course subjects in accordance with the provisions of the graduate school's rules.

-Article 35-4 For a Student With Some Legal Knowledge in the Law School's course, in accordance with the provisions of the graduate school's rules, a period of up to one year may be included in the term of study prescribed in the preceding Article 35-3; with regard to the credits under the same Article, up to 30 credits including those deemed as acquired pursuant to the provision of Article 31-5 (1) (excluding credits deemed as acquired in excess of 30 credits pursuant to the provision of Article 31-5 (3)) may be deemed as acquired at the Tohoku University Graduate Schools.
+- Article 35-3 The completion of the Law School's course shall require at least three years of enrollment, and the acquisition of at least 96 credits for course subjects in accordance with the provisions of the graduate school's rules.
+(Added by Rule No. 86 of 2004) - Article 35-4 For a Student With Some Legal Knowledge in the Law School's course, in accordance with the provisions of the graduate school's rules, a period of up to one year may be included in the term of study prescribed in the preceding Article 35-3; with regard to the credits under the same Article, up to 30 credits including those deemed as acquired pursuant to the provision of Article 31-5 (1) (excluding credits deemed as acquired in excess of 30 credits pursuant to the provision of the proviso of Article 31-5 (3)) may be deemed as acquired at the Tohoku University Graduate Schools.
 (Added by Rule No. 86 of 2004.
-Partially revised by Rule No. 55 of 2016)

-Article 36 (1) A master's degree shall be conferred on each person upon his/her completion of a master's course or First Phase Course.
+Partially revised by Rule No. 55 of 2016) - (2) Notwithstanding the provision of the preceding paragraph, the number of credits that may be deemed to have been acquired at this graduate school for those who have completed the Collaborative Basic Course for Lawyers shall be the number of credits deemed to have been acquired pursuant to the provisions of Article 16-2, paragraph 1 and Article 31-5, paragraph 1 (excluding credits deemed to have been acquired in excess of 46 credits pursuant to the proviso of paragraph 4 of the same Article).
+The number of credits that can be deemed to have been acquired at this graduate school for students who have completed the basic course is up to 46 credits, including credits deemed to have been acquired pursuant to Article 16-2, Paragraph 1 and Article 31-5, Paragraph 1 (excluding credits deemed to have been acquired pursuant to Article 16-2, Paragraph 1 and Article 31-5, Paragraph 1 (excluding credits deemed to have been acquired in excess of 46 credits pursuant to Article 16-2, Paragraph 1 and Article 31-5, Paragraph 1 (excluding credits deemed to have been acquired in excess of 46 credits pursuant to the proviso of Paragraph 4 of the same article).
+(2) The maximum number of credits that can be earned by a student is 46 credits (excluding credits deemed to have been earned in excess of 46 credits pursuant to the proviso of paragraph 4 of the same article). - Article 36 (1) A master's degree shall be conferred on each person upon his/her completion of a master's course or First Phase Course.
 A doctoral degree shall be conferred on each person upon his/her completion of a doctoral course.
-A professional degree shall be conferred on each person upon his/her completion of a professional degree program.

-(2) In conferring a master's degree pursuant to the provision of the preceding Article 36 (1), the title of the relevant major field shall be appended in accordance with the following categorization:
+A professional degree shall be conferred on each person upon his/her completion of a professional degree program. - (2) In conferring a master's degree pursuant to the provision of the preceding Article 36 (1), the title of the relevant major field shall be appended in accordance with the following categorization: